 Neutron Powder Diffractometer

-The HB-2A diffractometer is a workhorse instrument used to conduct crystal structural and magnetic structural studies of powdered and ceramic samples, particularly as a function of intensive conditions (T, P, H, etc.).
+The HB-2A Neutron Powder Diffractometer is a workhorse instrument used to conduct crystal and magnetic structural studies of powdered and ceramic samples as a function of intensive conditions (such as temperature, pressure, and magnetic field).
 Powder diffraction data collected on this instrument are ideally suited for the Rietveld method.
-A full range of ancillary sample environments can be used, including cryofurnaces (4–800 K), furnaces (to 1800 K), cryostats (to 0.3 K), and cryomagnets (to 7 T).
+A full range of ancillary sample environments can be used, including cryofurnaces (4–800 K), furnaces (up to 1800 K), cryostats (up to 0.03 K), and cryomagnets (up to 8 T).

-Technologically important materials amenable to study by neutron powder diffraction include (but are not limited to) catalysts, ionic conductors, superconductors, alloys, intermetallic compounds, ceramics, cements, colossal magnetoresistance perovskites, magnets, minerals, waste forms, H-storage, thermoelectrics, zeolites, and pharmaceuticals.
+Technologically important and scientifically driven materials amenable to study by neutron powder diffraction include (but are not limited to) superconductors, multiferroics, catalysts, ionic conductors, alloys, intermetallic compounds, ceramics, cements, colossal magnetoresistance perovskites, magnets, minerals, waste forms, hydrogen storage materials, thermoelectrics, zeolites, and pharmaceuticals.
 In addition to traditional crystal structural refinements, studies of phase transitions, thermal expansion, quantitative analysis, residual stress, and ab initio structure solution can be undertaken from the powder data.